- Discuss the vocabulary terms for movement and anatomical position.

 Biomechanics includes stability, maximum effort, linear motion, and angular motion.

-Angle of Muscle Pull
+The angle of Muscle Pull

 It is more difficult to start a curl with the elbow fully extended than it is with a slight flex.